 Location: Near the Buckhead MARTA station.
 A short walk from the upscale Lenox Square Mall shopping center.

-The Omni Hotel at CNN Center is a family-friendly hotel right near all the action Downtown.
+The Omni Atlanta Hotel at Centennial Park is a family-friendly hotel right near all the action Downtown.
 The hotel includes a pool and an on-site restaurant.

 Location: Inside the CNN Center.
 Direct access to the State Farm Arena and the Georgia World Congress Center.
 A Short walk from the Georgia Aquarium.